ibm-cloud-docs/solution-tutorials/strategies-for-resilient-applications.md

 ![CF-Architecture](images/solution39/CF2-Architecture.png)

-**Deploy above architecture by following the [solution tutorial here.](multi-region-webapp.html)**
+The same application is deployed in multiple regions and a global load balancer routes traffic to the closest and healthy region.
+The [**Secure web application across multiple regions**](multi-region-webapp.html) tutorial guides you through the deployment of a similar architecture.

 ### {{site.data.keyword.cfee_full_notm}}

-In the last section, you reviewed how to deploy a multi-region app to the public Cloud Foundry.
-The next step is to look at **{{site.data.keyword.cfee_full_notm}} (CFEE)**.
-CFEE offers all the same functionalities like public Cloud Foundry but with additional features.
+**{{site.data.keyword.cfee_full_notm}} (CFEE)** offers all the same functionalities as the public Cloud Foundry together with additional features.

 **{{site.data.keyword.cfee_full_notm}}** allows you to instantiate multiple, isolated, enterprise-grade Cloud Foundry platforms on demand.
 Instances of CFEE run within your own account in [{{site.data.keyword.cloud_notm}}
 ](http://ibm.com/cloud).
-The environment is deployed on isolated hardware ([Kubernetes clusters](https://www.ibm.com/cloud/container-service?cm_mmc=OSocial_Blog-_-Cloud_Cloud%20Platform-_-WW_WW-_-CFEE&cm_mmca1=000023UA&cm_mmca2=10007999&)).
+The environment is deployed on isolated hardware on top of [the {{site.data.keyword.containershort_notm}}](https://www.ibm.com/cloud/container-service).
 You have full control over the environment, including access control, capacity management, change management, monitoring, and services.

 A multi-region architecture using {{site.data.keyword.cfee_full_notm}} is below.